 Find a Plan to see the Dentist of your Choice

 You may already have a dentist that you’ve seen for years.
 Or you might be open to searching for a new dentist so that you can get the best dental coverage possible.
 Regardless of your situation, it’s usually best to pick a dental plan that gives you freedom in choosing which dental providers you can see.

 For freedom of choice, there are a few types of plans to consider including PPO dental plans and Indemnity plans.
-PPO dental plans generally allow members to see any dentist but they also include a listing of In Network dentists.
-With PPO’s you typically get more value if you see an In Network provider but you can still choose to see an Out of Network provider too.
-But Out of Network providers can bill for additional charges if they wish.
+PPO dental plans generally allow members to see any dentist, but they also include a listing of In Network dentists.
+With PPO’s you typically get more value if you see an In Network provider, but you can still choose to see an Out of Network provider too.
+Though Out of Network providers can bill for additional charges if they wish.

 Indemnity dental plans typically pay a flat fee to dentists whether they are in or out of network.
 These plans generally pay a higher reimbursement rate so it becomes less likely that a dentist would bill for additional charges.